aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/metadata/_index.md

 Practical notes:

 - Higher error correction levels make the symbol more tolerant to damage (scratches, printing defects, partial occlusion).
-- The trade‑off is lower payload capacity for the same QR version.
+- The trade-off is lower payload capacity for the same QR version.
-- When generating QR codes, you configure the level via `getQR().setQrErrorLevel(...)`.
+- When generating QR codes, you configure the level via `getQR().setQrErrorLevel(...)` on the generator.
   When reading, you only inspect which level was used.

 ### QR Version (`QRVersion`)